JonathanRodriguez92/TeloFusVarfinder/README.md

   - Outputs:
     -  A CSV table with fusion details: ID, coordinates, type of fusion Inward(forward-reverse) or Outward(reverse-forward) and total score of the fusion

-- **Fusion Coordinates Function:** This function is responsible for searching through FASTA sequence data and creating a new FASTA file containing the sequences of interest.
+- **`Fusion_coord` Function:** This function is responsible for searching through FASTA sequence data and creating a new FASTA file containing the sequences of interest.
 It uses the coordinates identified in the `merge_coord` function to extract the sequences related to potential fusions.
   - Inputs:
     - Fusion coordinates: A dictionary which reads the csv table and coordinates the data previously calculated.
     - Fastq_file: To look for the reads and store them in a fasta file
   - Outputs:
     - Fasta file

-- **Main Function:** The main function called candidate_fus ties all of these processes together to facilitate the search for telomere fusions.
+- **`candidate_fus` Function:** The main function called ties all of these processes together to facilitate the search for telomere fusions.
 It manages the overall workflow, ensuring that each function is called in the correct sequence to efficiently identify potential fusions within the genome.
 At the end Bed files are delected to free space.
 -
 ### Telomere Variability Analysis